CS2103AUG2016-F09-C4/Main/docs/DeveloperGuide.md

 **API** : [`Logic.java`](../src/main/java/seedu/task/logic/Logic.java)

-1. `Logic` uses the `Parser` class to parse the user command.
+1. `Logic` uses the `ParserManager` class to parse the user command.
+2. `ParserManager` will pass the parsing of arguments to respective Command parsers which all implement `Parser` interface.
-2. This results in a `Command` object which is executed by the `LogicManager`.
+3. This results in a `Command` object which is executed by the `LogicManager`.
-3. The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
+4. The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
-4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`
+5. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`
-5. The UndoableCommandHistory applies the Singleton pattern which holds the sole copy of the modifications done to the `Dowat`.
+6. The UndoableCommandHistory applies the Singleton pattern which holds the sole copy of the modifications done to the `Dowat`.
-6. We did not choose to store a list of events/tasks, or copies of `Dowat` as a history.
+7. We did not choose to store a list of events/tasks, or copies of `Dowat` as a history.
 Instead, we chose to store a stack of commands which are more lightweighted, and occupy less storage.
 <!-- @@author  -->
 <!-- @@author A0127570H -->